tobydawson1/CV/README.md

 #### Creative

-For the duration of my time at Makers I have been running a blog on Instagram.
+For the duration of my time at Makers I ran a blog on Instagram.
 I chose Instagram as I believe it to be a great way to artistically express yourself, it offered a way to show off my code and journey through Makers as well as my growth as a coder for the rest of my life hopefully.
 I was able to combine my love of sharing photos with my ability to formulate my thoughts in a creative and fun way but most importantly to show my passion for coding.
 I tried to make 3/4 posts a week with them varying between talking about my code, what I had learnt that week, teamwork and how to stay in a good mindset through tough problems.

 #### Rubix Cube

 When I was 15 I memorised the eight algorithms needed in order to solve the cube.
 At 26 this skill has changed from a memory game to a muscle memory skill, its fascinating picking it up now and just working my way through it with no actual thought on what I am doing especially after sometimes three years of not touching one.

-## Education

-#### Makers Academy (Dec 19 to april 20)

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-#### Oxford Brookes University (Sept '13 to May '17)

-- BA City and Regional Planning
-- Played for University Hockey Team

-#### Bryanston School (Sept '07 to June '12)

-- A levels in Biology, Sports Science, Business and Economics
-- 9 GCSE's
-- Captained 2nd team in Tennis

 ## Experience

+#### Nandos UK and IE (Sept '20 - Present)

+- Helped build their online ordering website from the ground up
+- Helped maintain and add features to this site to improve the UX for our customers across 3 and a half years
+- Upgraded their restaurant portal from a create-react-app to next 14 and react 18

-#### gets.chomp (Jan '20 - Present)
+#### gets.chomp (Jan '20 - May '20)

 - Blog editor and founder
 - Tracked my learning across the four month Makers course